philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 # Type constructors

-Two canonical things you want to talk about in type theory are [dependent sum](https://en.wikipedia.org/wiki/Dependent_type#%CE%A3_type) $\sum$  and [dependent function](https://en.wikipedia.org/wiki/Dependent_type#%CE%A0_type) $\Pi$ types.
+Two standard things you want to talk about in type theory are [dependent sum](https://en.wikipedia.org/wiki/Dependent_type#%CE%A3_type) $\sum$  and [dependent function](https://en.wikipedia.org/wiki/Dependent_type#%CE%A0_type) $\Pi$ types.

 To build these things, you want the notion of a family of sets <https://en.wikipedia.org/wiki/Family_of_sets>, aka a function that returns a set.
 "Type family" has a connotation of type theory, but it is also a perfectly valid topic in ordinary set theory as merely an indexed family of sets.
 You may want to union, intersect, or cartesian product over this family.
 See Halmos Naive Set Theory Chapter 9 for example.

 In terms of python, I remain a little confused on what is the right thing to do, but I chose to use python functions to describe my notion of `Family`.
 I think maybe a family is any python expression that uses variables into context to build a `frozenset`, which is related but a little different.

-The dependent aspect of this dependent type can be clearly see in `B(a)`.
+The dependent aspect of this dependent type can be clearly see in teh expression `B(a)` in the following code.
 While dependent types may sound exotic, a python function that returns a set is not exotic.
 It is also not exotic to have nested `for` loops where the thing you search over has a dependency on the previous `for` loop parameters.
 One place this shows up is as a way to implement obvious pruning in a naive loop based brute force search.

 ```python
 from typing import Callable